4 Actions To Promote Diversity, Equity and Inclusion in the Workplace

 When it comes to diversity and inclusion, many forget about inclusion.
 Yes, your workplace may be diverse, but does it make room for every individual?
 Do employees from different backgrounds feel like they belong?

 Those in leadership positions need to recognize and support the multitude of identities in the workplace, celebrating who someone is, rather than expecting them to act in a certain way.
 They can do this by sharing their own vulnerabilities and acknowledging the differences and similarities in one another.
-According to the Harvard Business Review, managers need to be included in D&I initiatives and training from the start.
+According to the Harvard Business Review, managers need to be included in DE&I initiatives and training from the start.

 “As leaders, we cast a long shadow.
 It’s easy to forget that our words, actions, and the way that we show up give other people license to be their true selves,” said Simmonds.
 “Sharing our own multitude of identities allows people to show theirs.”

-2. Build your diversity and inclusion toolkit
+2. Build your diversity, equity and inclusion toolkit

 It’s not enough to simply say you want your workplace to be equitable, diverse, and inclusive.
 You must take action.
 At McKesson, the HR and Communications teams have put together a toolkit to help the company be more inclusive.